 - Hair Dye

-The National Library of Medicine has a database called the “Household Products Database” that allows individuals to search for products that contain alcohol.
-Any of these products listed can affect the results of an alcohol urine screen.
-Other rare instances could cause a false positive result for alcohol on a urine screen.
-For example, if a urine sample isn’t stored properly or remains at room temperature for too long, it can grow bacteria which will cause EtG levels to rise.
-Also, a person with diabetes can produce a false positive result if they have a urinary tract infection at the time of testing.
+Other rare instances could cause a false positive result on alcohol urine screens.
+For example, if a urine sample isn’t stored correctly or remains at room temperature for too long, it can grow bacteria which can cause EtG levels to rise.
+Also, a person with diabetes can produce a false positive result if they have a urinary tract infection at the testing time.

 If you or someone you love is struggling with alcoholism, our specialists are available around the clock to assist you.
 Evoke Wellness at Miramar offers cutting-edge addiction treatment.
 We are committed to helping you build a foundation for long-term recovery.
 You don’t have to continue to suffer.
 Your story isn’t over!
-Call us today, all calls are free and confidential, our specialists are available 24/7 and will help you start your road to recovery.
+Contact Evoke Wellness at Miramar today at 866.931.9312—all calls are free and confidential, and our specialists are standing by to help you start your recovery journey.
 They will also answer any questions you may have.